 Accurate and simplified pressure decay leak testing for single-use bioprocessing

 The advancement of single-use technology is rapidly accelerating the evolution of bioprocessing applications, posing numerous benefits over traditional multi-use equipment.
-Single-use technology, specifically bioreactors, reduces risk of cross contamination between batches, increases flexibility, decreases cycle times for process skids, and eliminates costly, time-consuming cleaning steps.
+Single-use technology, specifically bioreactors, reduces the risk of cross-contamination between batches, increases flexibility, decreases cycle times for process skids, and eliminates costly, time-consuming cleaning steps.

 There is, however, a new challenge: This equipment is susceptible to system leaks.

 Single-use bioreactors (SUBs) are simply plastic bags that often arrive at the manufacturer pre-sterilized by gamma irradiation, already including all necessary single-use sensors.
 The bioreactor manufacturers conduct highly sensitive helium integrity tests as part of their in-house quality control measures.
 However, the bioreactor bag is then removed from the test setup, packaged, and shipped to the pharmaceutical manufacturer.
 It is then unboxed and installed into its holding container as part of a larger setup.